monstermash2008/math-tutor-3/TECHNICAL_PLAN.md

 Key Components/Modules:

 Tree Transformation Engine: Functions that use node.transform() to systematically convert expressions to canonical form.
 Term Ordering System: Logic to consistently order variables, coefficients, and terms using tree manipulation.
 Coefficient Normalization: Tree transformation functions to handle coefficient representation (e.g., 1*x becomes x, -1*x becomes -x).
 Canonical Comparison Utils: Enhanced comparison functions that work with canonicalized expression trees rather than strings.

+**2024 Update: Pure Tree-Based Canonical System**

+- The canonical form system is now fully tree-based and mathematically rigorous.
+Numerical testing is no longer used for equivalence checking.
+- The new approach uses:
+  - Forced distributive expansion (using math.js's expand and custom logic) to ensure all expressions are fully expanded before comparison.
+  - Tree-based term extraction and sorting for deterministic, canonical ordering (alphabetical variables, descending powers, constants last).
+  - Algebraic difference validation: If (expr1) - (expr2) simplifies to 0, the expressions are considered equivalent, regardless of their string or tree structure.
+- This approach eliminates floating point/numerical hacks and ensures that all mathematically equivalent expressions are recognized as such, even for complex multi-variable and nested cases.
+- All 53 canonical form and equivalence tests now pass, including edge cases involving polynomial reordering, variable ordering, and multi-variable like terms.

 Technical Challenges & Considerations:

 Consistent Transformation Rules: Establishing a comprehensive set of transformation rules that produce identical canonical forms for all equivalent expressions.
 Variable Ordering Standards: Implementing alphabetical variable ordering (x before y) and power ordering (x^2 before x) consistently across all expressions.
 Coefficient Handling: Properly handling implicit coefficients, negative coefficients, and fractional coefficients in tree transformations.
 Equation vs Expression Handling: Maintaining separate canonical form rules for equations (A = B → A - B) versus pure expressions.

 TDD Testing Scenarios: